-- Secure the loads to be raised using cables or chains fastened with appropriate hooking mechanisms. - Nobody should be allowed to remain under the raised load or within the excavator operating range for any reason whatever.
+- The machine must be equipped compulsorily with the appropriate variant provided upon request. - Secure the loads to be raised using cables or chains fastened with appropriate hooking mechanisms. - Nobody should be allowed to remain under the raised load or within the excavator operating range for any reason whatever.